 School transport inquiry

-The Secretary of State for Education has announced plans to review school transport statutory guidance to make sure all local authorities are providing school travel for eligible disabled children.
+Last year, our School Transport Inquiry secured a major campaign win.
+The Secretary of State for Education announced plans to review school transport statutory guidance to make sure all local authorities are providing school travel for eligible disabled children.

 The decision has been made as a result of findings from Contact's School Transport Inquiry.

-- 48% and mostly mums said that school travel arrangements for their disabled child meant that they can't work or have had to decrease working hours.
+- 48 per cent and mostly mums said that school travel arrangements for their disabled child meant that they can't work or have had to decrease working hours.

-- 23% said their child's journey to school is stressful which makes it harder for their child to learn.
+- 23 per cent said their child's journey to school is stressful which makes it harder for their child to learn.

-- 51% of local school transport policies in England include unlawful statements.
+- 51 per cent of local school transport policies in England include unlawful statements.

 We want to say a huge thank you to the thousands of you who responded to our Inquiry into school transport for disabled children.